sandysound/orvibo-b25-server/README.md

 npm start
 ```
 This will start the Orvibo socket server create a basic example HTTP server used for interacting with sockets.
-Calling this http server with no parameters will return the uid, state, modelId and name of the socket.
+Calling this http server with no parameters will return the uid, state or the switch, modelId and name of the socket.

 You can then use the uid to toggle the state of the switch like http://localhost:3000?uid=5dcf7ff76e7a